-To be clear, none of the games I'm about to list qualify as a Maddux, but you can find lots of information on performances that do qualify here and here, if you're interested.
+To be clear, none of the games I'm about to list qualify as a Maddux, but you can find lots of information on performances that do qualify here and here.
 And thanks to Baseball-Reference, whose Play Index makes tracking these things down manageable.

 June 7, 1988: Scott Bailes (Indians) - 88 pitches, 3 runs due to error by Julio Franco